 multi-user.target

-7. Reboot the system when you are ready to start using the new boot target.
+6. Reboot when the system should start using the new boot mode.

 $ sudo systemctl reboot

 Changing from graphical.target to multi-user.target removes the graphical login on the next boot.
-On remote hosts, confirm that SSH or another out-of-band access path is working before rebooting.
+Confirm that SSH, a hypervisor console, or another recovery path is available before rebooting a remote host.